HevaWu/HevaWu.github.io/_posts/2021-08-29-Learning-Record-of-100-Days-of-SwiftUI.md

 categories: [SwiftUI, Swift]
 ---

 This will record what I learned from [100 Days of SwiftUI](https://www.hackingwithswift.com/100/swiftui/).
 I will also use this to track my trial.
+Here is my practice repo: <https://github.com/HevaWu/100DaysOfSwiftUI>

 ## Day 16